saasbook/Berkeley-Student-Food-Collective/README.md

 Use `bundle exec cucumber` to run all cucumber tests.

+Before testing, you have to ensure that the Google Maps API key has been decrypted.
+To do so, follow these steps:
+1) Have GnuPG downloaded.
+2) Navigate over to the root directory of the project.
+3) Copy paste the following command line text: gpg --output  config/application.yml --decrypt config/application.yml.asc
+4) Fill in the password that was provided to you by the CS169 team.

 ## Miscellaneous

 - How to update the banner image on the discovery page: Go into app/assets/images and add the image file.
 Rename it to discovery_image.jpeg